apantreprenor/mestesugurileneamului/README.md

-To run the theme locally, navigate to the theme directory and run:
+To run the project locally, navigate to the project directory and run:

 ```
 bundle install